 Solicitation for Journal Submissions

-The UCLA Asian Pacific American Law Journal (APALJ) seeks student submissions for publication in Volume 22.
+The UCLA Asian Pacific American Law Journal (APALJ) seeks student submissions for publication in future volumes.
 Student submissions should be student written, original comments relating to legal, social and/or political issues affecting Asian Pacific American communities.
 All UCLA students are invited to submit.
 Interested students should reach out to us at firstname.lastname@example.org.
 Please email us if you have additional questions.

 APALJ publishes not only traditional law review articles but also book reviews, response pieces, and other academic legal writing.
 There is no minimum or maximum limit for the number of submissions per student.
 If you have any questions regarding formatting or content of your comments, please reach out to us.